Our new film draws into sharp focus the sheer horror of rhino poaching and its threat to the species.

 STRUCTURE: South African production / treaty co-production

-David, a South African veterinarian, is hell-bent on avenging his pregnant wife’s rape and murder.
+David, a South African veterinarian, is hell-bent on avenging his pregnant wife’s murder.

 Quinn, an undercover cop and anti-poaching trainer, penetrates the intimate workings of a poaching syndicate: by joining its ranks.

 These four characters’ lives intersect in the dusty town of Musina, on South Africa’s border with Zimbabwe, the nexus of the secretive rhino horn trade.

 Each of them – in desperation – breaks the rules in some way, until their fates chillingly collide head-on.